 What is a Gamekeeper's role?

-A Gamekeeper’s role is to manage and protect wildlife habitats, control pests, and monitor the health of game species.
+A Gamekeepers role is to manage and protect wildlife habitats, control pests, and monitor the health of game species.
 They also often assist in organizing hunting activities.

-Where do Gamekeepers typically work?
+Where do Gamekeepers usually work?

 What skills are required to be a Gamekeeper?